-Environmental Health & Safety (EHS) is part of the Environmental Safety & Health Office (EHS) of the Department of Risk Management and Safety (EHS).
+Environmental Health & Safety (EHS) is a division of the Department of Risk Management and Safety (EHS).
 The mission of Environmental Safety & Health is to responsibly foster an atmosphere in which human health and the environment of the University is safeguarded through education, regulatory compliance and natural resources preservation and management.
 Priorities are as follows: